vrcAlbert/documentation-api/source/php/configuration/application/appdesk.rst

 :thumbnails: Optional, boolean.
 Can the appdesk display items as thumbnails ?
 :tree: Optional (automatically filled when model has the :doc:`/php/behaviours/tree` behaviour enabled).
 :appdesk: Optional.
 Additional display information about the appdesk.

+.. _php/configuration/application/appdesk/notify:

+notify
+******

+Allows you to notify the user when displaying the appdesk.

+:message: Message you want to display.
+:type: Type of notification.

 .. _php/configuration/application/appdesk/query: